Pastor: Other religions

-Other religions have started to use the term pastor for their own ordained leader of a congregation such as "Buddhist pastor".
+Some other religions have started to use the term pastor for their own ordained leader of a congregation, such as "Buddhist pastor".

 Junior roles

 An assistant or associate pastor is a person who assists the pastor in a Christian church.
-The qualifications, responsibilities and duties vary depending on church and denomination.
+The qualifications, responsibilities, and duties vary depending on the church and denomination.

 In many churches, an assistant pastor is a pastor-in-training, or are awaiting full ordination.
 In many instances, they are granted limited powers and authority to act with, or in the absence of, the congregation's pastor.
-Some churches that have outreach programs, such as hospital visitations, in-home programs, prison ministries, or multiple chapels, will appoint assistant pastors to perform duties while the Pastor is busy elsewhere.
+Some churches that have outreach programs, such as hospital visitations, in-home programs, prison ministries, or multiple chapels, will appoint assistant pastors to perform duties while the pastor is busy elsewhere.
 Some churches use the title brother or ordained brother in place of assistant pastor.
 In larger Roman Catholic parishes, the duties of an assistant pastor can be broken up into duties performed by deacons and non-ordained lay people.